P-p-H-d/c-stl-comparison/README.md

 This work is still a WIP.

-# Program Constraints
+# Comparison Program Constraints

-The test of a C container library shall respect the following conditions:
+The array test shall respect the following conditions:

 * it shall use a basic type (int), a non POD type (the type mpz\_t of the GMP library) and a string as the primary type of a dynamic array.
 * it shall not comment the code (the code is assumed to be clear on what it does by itself) except if there is some workaround,